Skip to content

 In 2023 we submitted a response to the Department for Education’s call for evidence on generative AI in education.

-A landscape review of AI in education in UK state-funded primary and secondary schools will be published in early 2025.
-This will launch the next phase of this work, with the aim of evidencing the opportunities, benefits and risks of AI in education.
-This could be in relation to teaching and learning, marking and assessment, or careers guidance.
+In early 2025, we published A learning curve?, a landscape review of AI in education in UK state-funded primary and secondary schools.
+This paper focuses on evidencing the opportunities, benefits and risks of AI in relation to teaching and learning, marking and assessment, and careers guidance.

 Image credit: JohnnyGreig